“Ian Kerner is one of the most recognizable voices in clinical sex therapy” – Esther Perel

 In addition to being a Clinical Fellow of the American Association of Marriage and Family Therapists (AAMFT), Ian is certified by the American Association of Sexuality Educators, Counselors and Therapists and has sat on AASECT's Board of Directors.
 He is also a member of the Society for Sex Therapy and Research (SSTAR) and The American Family Therapy Academy (AFTA).
 His practice is composed equally of heterosexual and LGBTQIA+ patients and is split between individuals and couples.

 Ian has received post-graduate certification from the Psychotherapy Center for Gender and Sexuality and the Family and Couples Treatment Services of the Institute for Contemporary Psychotherapy, one of New York’s oldest and most respected not-for-profit psychoanalytic institutes.
-Ian has also completed a post-graduate program in Trauma Studies at ICP, where he was trained in EMDR (Eye Movement Desensitization and Reprocessing) in addition to other modalities for working with trauma survivors.
-Ian is the co-founder and co-director of the Sex Therapy program at ICP, where he teaches and supervises other therapists.
-Ian has also trained at the Ketamine Training Center and he is a member of Ketamine Psychotherapy Associates.
+Ian has also completed a post-graduate program in Trauma Studies at ICP, where he was trained in a variety of modalities for working with trauma survivors.
+Ian is the co-founder of the Sex Therapy program at ICP, where he teaches and supervises other therapists.

 Ian was born and raised in New York City, where he resides with his family and maintains a private practice.